GraphicDThanh/GraphicDThanh.github.io/docs/_docs/01-getting-started.md

 toc: true
 ---

-Welcome to BeautyOnCode!
+Hello from BeautyOnCode 👋

-This blog is where I share insights and experiences as a developer, from technical tutorials and deep dives into coding concepts to reflections on career growth and balancing tech with personal life.
-Whether you're a seasoned developer, a tech enthusiast, or someone looking to dive into the world of coding, there’s something here for you.
+This blog is where I share insights and experiences as a developer 👷🏻‍♀️, from technical tutorials 🌱 and deep dives into coding concepts ✍🏻 to reflections on career growth 🪴 and balancing tech with personal life ☺️.
+Whether you're a seasoned developer, a tech enthusiast, or someone looking to dive into the world of coding, there’s something here for you 🙌.

 ---